Choose a career that allows you to work with Michigan's most valuable resource... water.

-Earn an Associate in Applied Science Degree in water environment technology.
+Earn an Associate in Applied Science Degree in water environmental technology.
 When you're done, you'll be able to take licensing exams through the Michigan Department of Environmental Quality in water and wastewater.
 This associate's degree qualifies you to take the F-4 Water Filtration Certification Exam and the D Wastewater Exam.
-And, enhance your career and job mobility.
+And, enhances your career and job mobility.

 Visit Career Coach for more details.

 - Soil and Water Conservationist

 Not sure what you want to be?

 We can help.

 What are the best paying jobs in our region?
 What jobs fit your likes and personality traits?
 We can help.
 And, we can help whether or not you're a Delta student.
 It's a free service available to students, graduates and the community.

 One of the very best things about Delta College is your ability to start here and go anywhere.
 And, in the process, save thousands (and thousands) of dollars.
 It's a smart choice to get your associate's and then transfer on!

 In this program, you'll gain skills and knowledge in the areas of: